 3. Select Developers

-The next and most important step would be to screen the available developers and select the best one for you.
+The next and most important step would be to screen the available candidates and select react developers for hire.
 This involves interviewing the candidates to learn about them and their skills.

 4. Agree on Payment Details